When do the Winter Olympics 2022 start? TV schedule and more

 It was Norway who led the way with 14 golds and 39 medals overall four years ago with Great Britain winning one gold thanks to Lizze Yarnold’s defence of her skeleton title.

-Great Britain will be sending a 50-strong team to Beijing, where they will be joined by countries from around the world.
+Great Britain have sent a 50-strong team to Beijing, where they will be joined by countries from around the world.

 How do I watch it on TV in the UK?